jahjam/2dgameengine/README.md

 TODOS:

-- Make the scripts map in Director take strings as the key and then you can pass constants instead of passing a class
-- Create the constant names for each Prop class within each class
-  like: string TRANSFORM_CLASS = "TransformClass" to avoid typing mistakes
+- Not using memory arena correctly, should have one arena for entities, an arena for each prop, so 'TransformPropArena', and an arena for each script too this way you're managaging the lifetimes better
+- Anywhere we're using a string as a key in a map, change to a typeid and just pass that typeid as an argument
-- Not handling cleaning up the prop stores, need to sort that
+- Not handling cleaning up the prop stores, need to sort that with an arena
 - append member methods and variables with 'm' instead of using 'this'